EugeneS1991/real-streaming/README.md

 - 🚀 **[Run Locally](#local-development)** - Quick setup for local development and testing
 - ☁️ **[Deploy to Cloud Run](#production-deployment-google-cloud-run)** - Production deployment on Google Cloud Run
+- 🏷️ **[GTM Integration](#google-tag-manager-gtm-integration)** - Set up Google Tag Manager template to send events from your website

 > **Recommended**: Start with local development to test the application, then proceed to cloud deployment.
+After deployment, integrate with your website using the GTM template.

 ---